CALA Homes: A Waterfront Leith Can Be Proud Of, Thanks To Property PR Experts

 Building a bright future with expert property PR as the foundation

-THE UK’s most upmarket major homebuilder, CALA Homes, enlisted the help of Edinburgh PR agency, Holyrood PR, to develop and outline a PR strategy for their new, proposed site by Leith Docks, The Waterfront Plaza.
+THE UK’s most upmarket major homebuilder, CALA Homes, enlisted the help of Edinburgh PR agency, Holyrood PR, to develop and outline a PR strategy for its proposed new site by Leith Docks – Waterfront Plaza.

 Our property PR expertise enabled us to help see this campaign through in it’s entirety – from inception to completion – and, ultimately, get the planning permission for the site that CALA Homes eagerly craved.